windwalker-io/ventoviro.github.io/.vaseman/entries/documentation/components/di/attributes.md

 # Attributes

-Container can resolve attributes as decorator, by default, there has 2 basic attributes you can use.
+Container can resolve attributes as decorator, by default, there has some basic attributes you can use.

 ## #[Autowire]